 A supervisor should review each incident where a person has been exposed to an activation of the ECW.
-The device's onboard memory should be downloaded through the data port by a supervisor or the SWAT Sergeant and saved with the related arrest/crime report.
+The device's onboard memory should be downloaded through the data port by a supervisor, the SWAT Sergeant, or their designee and saved with the related arrest/crime report.
 Photographs of probe sites should be taken and witnesses interviewed.